 As of 2019, the FGM-148 Javelin system had been used in around 5,000 successful engagements, mainly in Afghanistan and Iraq.
 It was widely used with the US Army and Marine Corps and the Australian Special Forces during Operation Iraqi Freedom and in Afghanistan.

 The Ukrainian Army is widely using the Javelin anti-tank missile system against the Russian tanks and armored vehicles during the ongoing Russia-Ukraine crisis.
-There are reports that Ukrainian forces have achieved a more than 90 percent kill rate when employing these missiles in the conflict so far.
+There are reports that Ukrainian forces have achieved a more than 90 percent kill rate when employing these missiles in the conflict.
 Alongside the NLAW system, it has been the most popular anti-tank weapon in this war.

 The FGM-148 Javelin Weapon System has been incrementally upgraded, resulting in several variants and production blocks.